7 Tips: How to Measure Square Footage of a House

 The garage does not count towards the square footage of a house, as that is considered an unfinished space.
 A garage will only count towards the square footage of a home is if it has been legally converted into a living space.

-How to calculate square footage of a house roof:
+How to calculate the square footage of a house roof:

-After measuring the roof’s plane and dormers, multiply the length times the width.
-Go onto the other side of the roof and measure the other side of the roof’s plane, and include any dormers on that side as well.
+After measuring the roof's plane and dormers, multiply the length times the width.
+Go onto the other side of the roof, measure the other side of the roof's plane, and include any dormers on that side.
 Multiply the length times the width on that side of the roof.
 Take the measurements from both sides of the roof and combine those numbers to get the total square footage of the home’s roof.

 How to calculate square footage of a 2-story house: